muniz95/old-cellphone-simulator/README.md

 - SASS and other CSS-related stuff (Flexbox, animations, etc);
 - HTML5 API's and PWA good practices.

-Additionally, it is an exercise in understanding how old phones' OS's operate back in the past.
+Additionally, it is an exercise in understanding how old phones' OS's worked back in the past.

 ### Curiosity purposes